shhbyar/kustom/README.md

 - The widget size doesn't feel right?

 Open Kustom, move to the widgets customization page, select `layer`, change `scale` to your desired amount.

+- What are "Components"?

+Components are reuseable parts of widgets, in form of `KUSTOMCLIP`, so they can be easily added to a widget.